Office of Research Operations and Support

 Sponsored Programs Services

 Grants and contracts are awarded to the University, not to individual investigators, departments, colleges, regional campuses, or other administrative units.
-Acceptance of a grant or contract by the Office of Grant and Research Development (OGRD) on behalf of Washington State University signifies the University's willingness to assume responsibility for the administration of the funds in accordance with the terms specified by the awarding agency.
+Acceptance of a grant or contract by the Office of Research Operations and Support (OROS) on behalf of Washington State University signifies the University's willingness to assume responsibility for the administration of the funds in accordance with the terms specified by the awarding agency.

 The principal investigator, his or her chairperson, director, dean, regional campus chancellor, and other unit administrators share fiscal responsibility for the grant or contract.
 These individuals help ensure that the terms of the award are observed and the expenditures incurred during a given period are not in excess of the funds awarded.